h-cel/ImpactofBiasNonstationarity/README.md

 ## General overview

-This is the code used for the calculations and evaluation in Van de Velde et al. (to be submitted).
+This is the code used for the calculations and evaluation in Van de Velde et al. (preprint available at https://hess.copernicus.org/preprints/hess-2020-639/#discussion).
-In this paper, 5 bias-adjusting methods are evaluated under climate change circumstances and compared with the change in bias between calibration and validation period.
-These 5 methods are QDM, mQDM, MBCn, MRQNBC and dOTC.
+In this paper, 6 bias-adjusting methods are evaluated under climate change circumstances and compared with the change in bias between calibration and validation period.
+These 6 methods are QDM, mQDM, MBCn, MRQNBC, dOTC and R2D2.

 Note that although this code is publicly available, the observed data used in the paper cannot be shared and has to be requested from the Royal Meteorological Institute in Uccle, Belgium.